ikikara/FIA_Project-Braitenber_Vehicles/README.md

         ![image](https://i.imgur.com/IIzyrob.png)

 ## Notes important to read:
-   - The only thing that we change was the scripts that are in folder "src", changing: mean, std dev and other variables
+   - The only thing that we change/implement was the scripts that are in folder "src" and other unity variables like: mean, std dev and other variables

 ## Authors:
 - [João Silva](https://github.com/ikikara)